 When used regularly for extended periods of time, however, all electric power tools require regular maintenance for optimum performance.
 Headlight restoration is likely one of the most demanding tasks for a 3″ random orbital sander.
 So, Delta Kits includes an extra set of motor brushes with every Griot’s tool we sell.
 This is the number one reason for power tool failure, and it is easy to fix yourself.

 A motor brush is typically made of carbon block (graphite).
 It attaches to a small spring that holds it against the commutator bars on the armature to create electrical resistance.
 For the motor to function properly, it is important that the brushes are in good condition.
 Brushes do wear out over time.
 How long is dependent on how you are using the tool.

 How do you know when it is time to replace your motor brushes?

 If you see more sparks than usual through the motor vents or if the tool begins to smell like burning plastic, it is likely time to replace the brushes.
 If the tool begins to slow down, run inconsistently, or if you experience any other performance issues, it is likely time to change the brushes.

-Generally speaking if the brushes are worn to a length of ¼” or less they need to be replaced.
-Additionally, if there are any signs of breakage, crumbling or burning, they should be replaced immediately.
+Generally speaking, if the brushes are worn to a length of ¼” or less, they need replacing.
+Additionally, if there are any signs of breakage, crumbling or burning, replace immediately.
 A discolored or collapsed spring also indicates the brushes should be replaced.
-Failure to replace worn brushes can cause damage to armature, requiring much more costly repairs.
+Failure to replace worn brushes can cause damage to the armature, requiring much more costly repairs.

 The good news is brushes are inexpensive and replacing them on most power tools is relatively simple.
 This short video from Delta Kits shows you how!